-Let's talk about pricing commissioned work on existing open source projects.
-Or: things I learned from my past mistakes.
+Let's talk about pricing commissioned work (on existing open source projects).
+Or: things I learned the hard way from past mistakes.

 A followup to No, “Open Source” does not mean “Includes Free Support”.
 Buckle up, this is going to be a long one.

 Right!
 It isn’t.
 Couple of hours tops to write the code.
 But under no circumstances do I want to have it in the project’s main development branch.
-Besides, I’m not really going to spend an afternoon, so someone else can cash in on it, am I?
+Besides, I’m not really going to spend an afternoon on pro bono work, so someone else can cash in on it, am I?
 This is clearly a commission.
 I’m going to charge for it.
 The question is just how much…